zoelai428/umr-data-integration-project/README.md

 This data integration project has four components: preparation, data integration, data cleaning, and showcase.

-- `0_datasets`: Should contain all the datasets with the predefined filenames.
+- `0_datasets`: This directory should contain all the required datasets with our predefined filenames.
-  They can be downloaded [here](https://hessenbox.uni-marburg.de/dl/fi9vhEKt4uthdwRWTSmw5V/.dir).
+  Details can be found in "**Step 0: Datasets**" section below.
-  Details of the original sources can be found in `Datasets` section below.
+- `1_preparation`: This directory contains our drafted ER-Model, slides for our presentation and our first draft of `Main.java`. `Main.java` aims to read all the datasets correctly according to our preferred format.
+Details can be found in "**Step 1: Preparation**" section below.
-- `1_preparation`: [to be edited] Code to extract and load your datasets into a common space (e.g., sqlite or Jupyter notebook).
-You might also want to write code to explore the datasets.
 - `2_integration`: [to be edited] Experiments to integrate your datasets and a program that implements your final integration pipeline.
 - `3_cleaning`: [to be edited] Experiments to clean your integrated dataset and a program that